 When making your notch cut, cut it in the direction you want the tree to fall in.
 Cut the notch wide enough to make a dent.
 Make sure you leave a strip in the back that still holds the trunk together.

-The felling cut is the cut you make across the last bit of trunk that is holding together.
-This is the cut that actually brings the tree down.
+The felling cut is the cut you make across the last bit of the trunk holding it together.
+This is the cut that brings the tree down.
 That means safety is paramount when you’re making the felling cut.

-You shouldn’t stand directly behind the tree when making this cut since you never know if your calculations were a little off and your tree might topple backwards.
-Always stand to the side and make sure the path in front and behind the tree is clear.
+You shouldn’t stand directly behind the tree when making this cut since you never know if your calculations are a little off and your tree might topple backward.
+Always stand to the side and ensure the path in front and behind the tree is clear.

 Sometimes, your felling cut and notch won’t be enough to bring a tree down.
 That is when most experienced loggers bring in felling wedges.
-Felling wedges make sure the tree falls in the direction you want it to go and give that extra push to make the tree fall.
+Felling wedges ensure the tree falls in the direction you want it to go, and give that extra push to make it fall.
 They are perfect for larger trees that won’t topple with just a felling cut.

 The last step in felling a tree is the most important one for your safety—retreating.
 Staying around and admiring your handiwork may be tempting, but you can do that once your tree is safely on the ground.
 As soon as you make your felling cut and you notice the tree start to move, it’s time to retreat.

-That is why leaving a hinge when you make your felling cut is important.
+That is why leaving a hinge when you make your felling cut is essential.
 The tree will slowly start to topple but won’t fall completely until the hinge snaps.
 That gives you enough time to get away.
 You want to run away from the tree and to the side.
-Don’t run into the direction of the falling tree and don’t go straight backwards either—you never know if the tree could start tilting backwards.
+Don’t run in the direction of the falling tree, and don’t go straight backward either—you never know if the tree could start tilting backward.

-When you’re planning the direction of your cut, you should also plan your escape route as well as the escape route for the person helping you.
+When planning the direction of your cut, you should also plan your escape route and the escape route for the person helping you.
 Have two routes in mind in case the tree shifts direction and blocks you from accessing one.